-Left and right wings shall be removed in turn (in any order) according to the following sequence (see Fig. 26 and Fig. 27):
+Left and right wings shall be removed in turn (in any order) according to the following sequence (see Fig. 32 and Fig. 33):

 - Disconnect the aileron control shaft. - 2.
-Disconnect the electrical connectors of fuel level sender cable. - Disconnect the fuel lines. - 4.
-Disconnect the full and static pressure lines at their joints (4, see Fig.14 at page 40).
+Disconnect the electrical connectors of fuel level sender cable. - 3.
+Disconnect the fuel lines. - 4.
+Disconnect the full and static pressure lines at their joints (4, see Fig.14 at page 39). - 5.
+Remove the wing strut brace by disconnecting it from the wing and fuselage while holding the wing. - 6.
+Disconnect the wing at its forward and rear attachment points.